Save up to 25% on high-quality home insurance in Manitoba with the Surex team

 Home Insurance in Manitoba - What You Need to Know

-Just as we compare Canada's elite insurance providers to find you the cheapest home insurance rate, we do likewise with car insurance.
+Just as we compare insurance companies to find you the cheapest home insurance rate, we do likewise with car insurance.
 When you bundle your services, you can save up to 25%!

 Your licensed Insurance Advisor has your best interests at heart, so when we are able to combine the best pair of quotes to get you the best rate we do it - even if it's with two different insurance companies in Manitoba!

 In Canada, your claims history follows you, not the home.
 If you've had home insurance claims in previous houses, they must also be disclosed.
-Be prepared to disclose at least the previous 10 years.
+Be prepared to disclose at least the previous 10 years when you get insurance online or over the phone.

-As Manitoba's home Insurance Marketplace, Surex has partnered with the best home insurers in the Province so you can choose the most ideal home policy for you, from a reputable insurer.
+As Manitoba's home Insurance Marketplace, Surex has partnered with the top home insurance companies in Canada so you can choose the most ideal home policy for you, from a reputable insurer in Manitoba.

 Working with the top home insurers in Manitoba, we want you to be able to have the exact home insurance policy you want and need.
 Customize your home insurance policy in Manitoba to give you peace of mind that you and your family are properly covered in the event of a home insurance claim.